Disney's live-action feature film The Incredible Journey (the story of 3 pets - a cat

 China.
 She also supplied the voice for Dr. Hirano in a 2008 episode of Phineas and Ferb and in August 2014 reprised her role as Mulan for the first time since Mulan 2 for the Disney Channel show Sofia the First and later the Agent Melinda May in the television series Agents of S.H.I.E.L.D.
-She was A press screening for Disney's Song of the South takes place in New York.
+She also A press screening for Disney's Song of the South takes place in New York.